Spotlight on Greece plus 3 day Greek Island Cruise

 Delphi to Athens

 With lush valleys and a cliff-side position on the slopes of Mt.
 Parnassus, Delphi is all about spine-tingling views and incredible ruins.
-Learn how this spectacular site was the centre of the universe for Ancient Greeks and a place of prophecy, as your Tour Manager leads you through the limestone columns of the Sanctuary of Apollo.
+Learn how this spectacular site was the centre of the universe for Ancient Greeks and a place of prophecy, as your Trip Manager leads you through the limestone columns of the Sanctuary of Apollo.
 Afterwards we head back to Athens where the tour winds down this afternoon in the heart of the city at Syntagma Square, home to the Greek parliament.
 Make the most of another night in Athens, before you depart for your Greek Island cruise in the morning.

 Athens to Mykonos